ntova-p/ICL_cirrus_project/README.md

 ### main_v2_rotation.py

-is used to generate the cluster images (it also calls functions from: galaxy_class.py, icl.py, utils.py) for each halo_id we include at the end of the script:
+is used to generate the cluster images (it also calls functions from: galaxy_class.py for individual galaxies, icl.py for the ICL profile, utils.py for miscellaneous functions).
+For each halo_id that we include at the end of the script:
 - it loads the flagship file for the specific cluster
 - finds the BCG (galaxy closest to the center out of 3 brightest)
 - creates the coordinate system